Earl McCullouch: Professional career

+McCullouch was drafted by the Detroit Lions as their second pick of the first round (24th overall), having drafted Landry with the 11th pick, on January 30, 1968.

-As the world record holder and National Champion in the hurdles, McCullouch was a favorite for the Olympic Gold Medal.
-In 1968, the Olympic Trials held a Semi-Final event a week after the National Championships.
-There, Campbell hit several hurdles and finished poorly in 7th place.
-The final Olympic Trials and Olympics were scheduled for late in the year, September and October respectively, well into the football season.
+As the world record holder and National Champion in the hurdles, McCullouch was a favorite for the Olympic gold medal.
+In 1968, the Olympic Trials held a Semi-Final event a week after the National Championships at the end of June.
+There, McCullouch hit several hurdles and finished poorly in 7th place.
+The final Olympic Trials and Olympics were scheduled for later in the year, September 13 and mid-to-late October respectively, well into the football season which started on September 15.
+McCullouch himself recalled tripping on the seventh hurdle.
+He still could have competed for the Olympics in the relays, and there was some thought he still might be placed on the team for the hurdles, but he did not believe the latter to be fair.
+He decided not to go to the Olympics, and rather to join the Lions, and did not later regret his decision.
+In August 1968, he played in the College All Star Game on his way to the NFL, rather than pursuing the Olympics.

 And while the Olympics meant glory, there was no money to be made in the amateur days of the Olympics.
 McCullouch had a tough choice between his two sports.
-He chose to enter the NFL draft.
 Willie Davenport went on to win both the trials and the Olympics.
 A year later, Davenport finally beat McCullouch's world record.

-McCullouch was drafted by the Detroit Lions as their second pick of the first round (24th overall).
 By the time the Olympic races rolled around, Detroit had already played 5 official games of the regular season and was about to take the lead in the Central Division.
-By that time, McCullouch had already amassed 419 yards receiving and scored three touchdowns, including an 80-yard reception, from the Lions' other first round pick Greg Landry, in his first NFL game.
-He finished the season with 680 yards receiving, plus another 13 in 3 rushing attempts, 5 touchdowns and a 43-yard per touch average and was named the NFL Rookie of the Year in 1968.
-He played 7 seasons for the Lions between 1968 and 1973, then finished off his career with a non-productive season with the New Orleans Saints in 1974.
+By that time, McCullouch had already amassed 419 yards receiving and scored three touchdowns, including an 80-yard reception, from the Lions' other first round pick Greg Landry, in their first NFL game.
+In only the sixth game of his rookie season, he scored two touchdowns against the defending champion Packers in the first quarter.
+He finished the season with 680 yards receiving on 40 receptions, plus another 13 in 3 rushing attempts, 5 touchdowns and a 16.1-yard per touch average (in 43 touches) and was named the NFL Rookie of the Year in 1968.

+During his first three years with the Lions, he had surgery on each foot and a surgery to remove bone chips from a knee, and he never regained his full speed.
+His 40 catches and 680 yards as a rookie would be career highs.
+He played five more years with the Lions (1969–73), with reduced reception numbers (33, 15, 21, 5, 9) and yardage (529, 278, 552, 96, 179).
+McCullouch finished off his career with a non-productive season with the New Orleans Saints in 1974, playing in only three games with one reception.
+After that, he was a player-assistant with the Portland Thunder of the World Football League for a short time.